-Now we have ZERO problems, even though our traffic is 10x higher than it was during the days with Siteground.
+Now we have virtually no problems, even though our traffic is MUCH higher than it was during the days with Siteground.
 Bluehost also has a package to help you buy your first domain name and get hosting.
 It translates into far fewer headaches for you.

-You can get started with Bluehost for as low as $3-5/month!
+You can get started with Bluehost for as low as $2.75/month (through our discounted affiliate link)!
 If you don’t have a host or a blog yet, you can also check out our post on how to start a profitable blog from scratch.
 It will walk you through the EXACT same steps we took to start ours which led to quitting our jobs!

 P.S.
 If you’re considering starting out with a FREE blog plan, please read our article on why free blogs are a mistake if you want to take your blog biz seriously: WordPress.com vs. WordPress.org (free vs. self-hosted blogs).

-By the “right” topic, we mean something you’re passionate about AND something that can be profitable.
+By the “right” niche, we mean a topic that you are passionate and/or knowledgeable about AND something that can be profitable.

-With recipes, people are generally just searching for new ideas and not looking to buy anything.
+With a topic like recipes, people are generally just searching for new ideas and not looking to buy anything.
 This is also why most recipe websites are forced to monetize blogs with ads and cheap recipe books.

-Choose a topic you are passionate about AND that has some serious revenue potential! 🙂
+Choose a blog niche that you are passionate about AND that has some serious revenue potential!

 You don’t want to learn code because ain’t nobody got time to learn how to code a website.